pil0706/Map_blog/_posts/2019-06-27-Learn from others.md

-Other trivial errors, it was meaningless to post them here.
+Other trivial errors, it was meaningless to post them here.<br>
 But buildings on water phenomena were somewhat eyesoar to me and I decided to post.